bauerca/gridfloat/README.md

        (so that a[i, j] gives longitude increasing with i and latitude increasing with j).
   -o:  Output subgrid data to a file.
 Detects output format based
        on file extension.
+Supported: (.png, .stl).
 For a .png extension, see "PNG output options" below.
-Otherwise, gridfloat will assume
-       you want to save another GridFloat file.
+Otherwise, gridfloat will assume you want to save another GridFloat file.
 In this case, it will write the appropriate data and header files, appending .flt and .hdr, respectively, to the argument of -o.
 ```

 ### PNG output options